-8. Access the two identical 3-mm long screws along the bottom edge of the drive at the hard drive snubber.
+8. Remove the two screws along the bottom edge of the drive at the hard drive snubber.
 (If the snubber is blocking one of the screws, carefully peel up the snubber.)

 9. Lift up the cable that runs between the drive and the snubber at the lower edge of the optical drive.